 Such accidents are extremely rare, however.
 Taylor's company shoots more than 1 million shells a year and may have 10 bad shells among them.

-Taylor said one of his first questions to the Chinese manufacturer of the malfunctioning shell will be if they also sell to Bay.
+Taylor said one of his first questions to the Chinese manufacturer of the malfunctioning shell will be if it also sells to Bay.

 Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.